-But if you choose to make ONE of those swaps or additions, you retain the causal-vibe of the outfit but 5% fancier.
+But if you choose to make ONE swap or addition, you retain the causal-vibe of the outfit but 5% fancier.

 Obviously 5% is not a hard and fast percentage.
-We’re not doing cross multiplication in our closets.
+We’re not doing cross multiplication in our closets (until or if we decide to).
 We’re simply using 5% fancier as kind of a mental hack to break out of a rut, feel more confident without overthinking, and lower the stakes of getting dressed for a medium-big day.